stevenhertogs/GGP_Research_/README.md

 //Vertical scan is similar to horizontal scan

 ## Diagonal Scan
+* Go to next diagonal node along direction
+* Check if diagonal node is jumpNode (like image above but for diag jump)
 * Do a horizontal and a vertical scan
-* Go to next diagonal node along direction
 * repeat (until next diagonal node != valid node)

 ## Example